About

 An accumulation of influences, including my time lecturing in Oxford’s program in Philosophy, Politics and Economics, led to my work at the intersection of corporate strategy, data strategy, and technology strategy.

 Currently I advise a group of tech executives within the Government of Canada.
 In this capacity, I give advice on developing data and analytics strategy to support strategic planning and program management in matters of income security, the labour market, workforce development, and socio-economic development in the broadest sense.
-In essence, my team and I play a form of Moneyball with social services data.
+Big picture, my team and I play a form of Moneyball with social services data.
 It worked for Major League Baseball and we think it can work for the social contract.